rjsalamanca/ppl-tracker/README.md

 [] Rework checking if still logged in.
 [] Add Rest Days when creating routine.
 [] Remove Workouts Scheduled for Today if the date is before the created Routine Date.
-[] Rework of componentWillReceiveProps in routineInformation.js
+[X] Rework of componentWillReceiveProps in routineInformation.js - CHANGED life cycle methods [] Edit routine/exericses/sets.
-[] Edit routine/exericses/sets.
+[] Rework with hooks or redux for state management.

 ```